Ailerios/hecomp-hka-projwork/README.md

 (Middle layer, offers auto-features)

 ### Pyfhel
-(Pyfhel is the easiest framework to get into, but it's generally slower than the others)
+(Pyfhel is the easiest framework to get into)

 ### Microsoft SEAL
 (Most deep framework of the three)